Working with Madrone Wood

 This hardwood tree competes with growing fir trees for space.
-Unlike its competitor, the Arbutus menziesii twists and turns its trunk and irregular limbs for room.
+Unlike its competitor, the Arbutus menziesii twists and turns its trunk and irregular limbs to make room.
 It exudes a strong honey smell that attracts bees and fruit-eating birds, such as waxwings and robins.

 Pacific Madrone Wood Qualities

-Although these changes in MC may narrow its applications, Arbutus menziesii performs well once properly dried as the wood accepts stains and displays a exceptional finish.
-Madrone has a fine texture, is moderately dense, and has an average reported specific gravity of .58.
+Although these changes in MC may narrow its applications, Arbutus menziesii performs well once properly dried as the wood accepts stains and displays an exceptional finish.
+Madrone has a fine texture, is moderately dense, and has an average reported specific gravity (SG) of .58.

-Moisture meters, like the MMC product line from Wagner Meters, make business sense to the professionals and hobbyists who work the exotic Pacific Madrone wood into flooring, furniture, cabinetry and other wood products.
-With specific gravity (SG) settings for madrone, accurate MC readings will provide key insights into the end products performance.
-When properly dried to the correct MC, Pacific Madrone wood offers unparalleled options to flooring professionals and hobbyists alike.
+Moisture meters, like the MMC product line from Wagner Meters, make business sense to the professionals and hobbyists who work the exotic Pacific madrone wood into flooring, furniture, cabinetry and other wood products.
+With SG settings for madrone, accurate MC readings will provide key insights into the end products performance.
+When properly dried to the correct MC, Pacific madrone wood offers unparalleled options to flooring professionals and hobbyists alike.

 - Creating Custom Doors in Guatemala Heat - May 10, 2018

 - Teal-Jones Lumber Meets the Challenge of Moisture Management - April 17, 2017